-Best LDS Resources to Help with Same-Sex Attraction, Gay, LBGT
+Best LDS Resources to Help with Same-Sex Attraction, Gay, LGBT

 Same-sex attraction refers to emotional, physical, or sexual attraction to a person of the same gender.
 The experience of same-sex attraction is not the same for everyone.
-Some people may feel exclusively attracted to the same gender, while others may feel attracted to both genders.
+Some people may feel exclusively attracted to the same sex, while others may feel attracted to both sexes.

 - Download a 1-page summary handout of key LDS resources on same-sex attraction